“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 The Lord Jesus prays, “Sanctify them by Your truth.
 Your word is truth.”
 (John 17:17 NKJV).

-Therefore, if you are slothful or lazy in spending quality time daily or regularly to read, listen to, study, imbibe and meditate in God’s Word; you are actually forestalling or preventing the Holy Spirit from sanctifying, changing, or transforming you progressively or increasingly into Christ-likeness.
+Therefore, if you are lethargic or lazy in spending quality time daily or regularly reading, listening to, studying, imbibing, and meditating in God’s Word, you are forestalling or preventing the Holy Spirit from sanctifying or transforming you progressively or increasingly into Christ-likeness.

 What about the last facet of our sanctification (the ultimate sanctification or glorification)?